 What you need to know about your baby's next well child visit:

-Your baby's healthcare provider will tell you when to bring him in again.
+Your baby's healthcare provider will tell you when to bring him or her in again.
 The next well child visit is usually at 2 months.
-Contact your baby's healthcare provider if you have questions or concerns about his health or care before the next visit.
-Your baby may get the following vaccines at his next visit: hepatitis B, rotavirus, DTaP, HiB, pneumococcal, and polio.
+Contact your baby's healthcare provider if you have questions or concerns about your baby's health or care before the next visit.
+Your baby may get the following vaccines at his or her next visit: hepatitis B, rotavirus, DTaP, HiB, pneumococcal, and polio.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.